 For the performance, Angela Alves studies the serve, forehand and backhand, and tirelessly practices the movements of the game with relish; finding a way to creatively adapt them to her needs.
 The result is a humorous choreography of sensitive resilience, which, via audio description, sign language and English subtitles, specifically ensnares numerous players in the hurdles of accessibility.

-If required, we offer a pick-up service for blind and visually impaired persons from the nearby S-Bahn and U-Bahn stations Hackescher Markt and Weinmeisterstraße.
-To make use of the pick-up service, please contact us during our business hours (Monday to Friday between 10.00 and 18.00) at 030 27 89 00 30 or firstname.lastname@example.org.
+There is an audio description in German for all performances, preceded by a haptic tour for blind and visually impaired people.
+The haptic tour begins 30 minutes before the performance.
+The meeting point is next to the bar in the canteen on the ground floor of the Sophiensaele.
+Ticket reservations are accepted by Hannah Aldinger at email@example.com or by calling 030 278900 35.
+If required, we offer a pick-up service for blind and visually impaired people from the nearby S-Bahn and U-Bahn stations Hackescher Markt and Weinmeisterstraße.
+To make use of the pick-up service, please contact us during our business hours (Monday to Friday between 10 am and 6 pm) at 030 27 89 00 30 or firstname.lastname@example.org.

 ANGELA ALVES takes her first long-awaited tennis lessons in the summer of 2022.
 She studied dance at the ArtEZ School of Dance in the Netherlands and dance studies at the FU Berlin.
 She lives and works as a freelance choreographer in Berlin and is a member of Backbone Berlin.
 In her artistic work she negotiates perceptions and constructions of "healthy" and "sick" bodies and is interested in the subversive potential in between.
 Her practice focuses on political dimensions of the unavailable body and explores its transformative potency through strategies of access, self-empowerment and self-care in classist and ableist pre-structured spaces.
 Alves is co-founder of TURN.
 New Movement for Multiple Sclerosis e.V. and IHMAR.
 Institute for Medical & Health Humanities and Artistic Research.

-PERFORMANCE Angela Alves, Athena Lange CONCEPT, CHOREOGRAPHY Angela Alves Dramaturgy Alex Hennig ARTISTIC ASSISTANCE + ACCESS WORK Michel Wagenschütz STAGE DESIGN + COSTUME Mascha Deneke FILM Michelle Ettlin SOUND Christoph Rothmeier LIGHT DESIGN Susana Alonso TENNIS COACHing Ozan Filiz THIRD EYE Ania Nowak PHILOSOPHICAL CONSULTATION Svenja Flaßpöhler MEDICAL CONSULTATION Sabine Schadow PRODUCTION ehrliche arbeit - freies Kulturbüro
+PERFORMANCE Angela Alves, Athena Lange CONCEPT, CHOREOGRAPHY Angela Alves Dramaturgy Alex Hennig ARTISTIC ASSISTANCE + ACCESS WORK Michel Wagenschütz STAGE DESIGN + COSTUME Mascha Deneke FILM Michelle Ettlin SOUND Christoph Rothmeier Audio Description Emmilou Rößling in collaboration with Silja Korn LIGHT DESIGN Susana Alonso TENNIS COACHing Ozan Filiz THIRD EYE Ania Nowak PHILOSOPHICAL CONSULTATION Svenja Flaßpöhler MEDICAL CONSULTATION Sabine Schadow Hospitancy Luise-Finn Tismer PRODUCTION ehrliche arbeit - freies Kulturbüro

 A production by Angela Alves in co-production with SOPHIENSÆLE and TATWERK | Performative Forschung.
 Supported by the Senate Department for Culture and Europe Berlin and Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media within the framework of NEUSTART KULTUR.
 With the kind support of Tennis Club Blau-Gold Wuhlheide e.V.
 Media partner: taz, die tageszeitung.